 Teaching your children about family finances will benefit them presently and in the future.
-Understanding finances as a child can enable children to develop a positive money mindset and habits as they mature in life.
-Explaining the family budget, letting them know about your financial goals, and asking them if they have any questions lets children know that it’s okay to talk about money openly.
+Understanding finances can enable children to develop a positive money mindset and habits as they mature.
+Explaining the family budget, letting them know about your financial goals, and asking them if they have any questions lets children know that it's okay to talk about money openly.

 The Family Budget

-Opening your monthly budget tracker and showing your children your income and expenses may seem like a daunting task.
-However, once your monthly budget is complete, a sense of relief can result, and it opens up the lines of communication.
-Your child may see the income first and be surprised at the amount of money you show them, but don’t stop there.
-Review the monthly expenses with your child, and they will see a decrease in the available funds.
-This can be a wake-up call to your child and educate them that there is a cost to just about everything.
+Opening your monthly budget tracker and showing your children your income and expenses may seem daunting.
+However, once your monthly budget is complete, a sense of relief can open up communication lines.
+Your child may see the income first and be surprised at the amount of money you show them, but don't stop there.
+Review the monthly expenses with your child; they will see a decrease in available funds.
+This can be a wake-up call to your child and educate them that there is a cost to everything.
 It may also uncover some unanswered questions that lingered in their mind.

 See my feature in Conversations To Have Once Your Teen Starts Earning Money.

 You may have additional funds available now that the budget has been reviewed.
 It may be helpful to discuss your financial goals with your child so that they understand that this is not "leftover money."
 This can also be a method of instilling goal-setting into your child's life.
 Setting goals around money sets a sense of purpose for saving and earning money.
 Saving to save may not have the same value as saving for a purpose.